be-next/idle-ti.me/content/blog/zola-aws/index.md

 ## CloudFront cache management

-By default, CloudFront caches the resources it serves for 24 hours.
+By default, CloudFront caches the resources it serves for 24 hours[^1].
 This means that when you update a file in the S3 bucket, the changes are not immediately visible on the website.
 To solve this problem, you can invalidate the CloudFront cache when the website is updated.
 And you can also add a versionning to the ressources (that allows to update and serve ressources in S3 bucket without invalidate all cache).

 ### Cache invalidation